 Bitcoin sidesteps many of the problems Bellatorra and other multinational businesses find when doing business in emerging markets.
 Designed for peer to peer transactions on a global internet, bitcoin makes it possible to send money around the world as fast as sending an email.
 There aren't multiple intermediaries to deduct multiple fees, and there is none of the paperwork and headache of getting yuan to dollars (or vice versa) via wire transfer.

 While bitcoin is a new technology to many businesses, the BitPay platform makes it practical to start accepting bitcoin payments from your clients or resellers without any technical knowledge or integration work.
 BitPay receives the bitcoin payment and converts it into your own local currency.
-Then we deposit every dollar or euro you charge (minus only one flat 1% processing fee) to your bank account within one business day, with no risk of bitcoin price volatility or chargeback fraud for you.
+Then we deposit every dollar or euro you charge (minus only a low processing fee) to your bank account within one business day, without market volatility or fraud chargebacks.

 For us, Bellatorra's story is not just an anomaly: